 Does Pitocin ever help?

-failed.
+Pitocin helps some of the cases, but safer alternatives should have been tried first.
 Proponents of pitocin say that pitocin helps only if given to the mother before she and

 her uterus are exhausted.
 There is a critical window of opportunity during labor that pitocin